nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_bloodPressure.md

 The `Practitioner` profile representing the clinician responsible for making the observation.

-Where the observation was performed at another organisation and an `organisation` profile can be populated, then that **SHALL** be populated here.
+Where the observation was performed at another organisation and an `organisation` profile can be populated, then that **MUST** be populated here.
 This will be in addition to the clinical practitioner if both are available.

 If neither the performing organisation or the clinical practitioner is known then this **MUST** be populated with the details of the person that recorded the data in the system.